See this? 👆 That's how retirement living is supposed to be.

 Many companies that offer other types of insurance also provide LTC policies.
 If you become unable to care for yourself, the insurance policy will pay the contracted benefit to help you pay for professional care.

 Many policies will pay a maximum daily, weekly, or monthly amount for care.
 It may be for a set number of years.
 Some policies establish a lifetime maximum coverage amount.
 Or you can buy a policy with a lifetime option.
 The more the per-day benefit and the longer the insurance company has to provide benefits, the higher your premium will be.

 Like with other types of insurance, the LTC coverage only becomes more expensive with age.
 Some experts suggest buying LTC insurance in your mid-50s.
 This is usually an individual’s peak earning years.
 Also, most people in their 50s are relatively healthy.
 Therefore, they will pay far less than if they wait until their 60s.

-If you’re just starting out with retirement saving, experts say you should first take advantage of tax-qualified retirement plans.
+If you’re just starting out with retirement savings, experts say you should first take advantage of tax-qualified retirement plans.
 These include:

 - Individual Retirement Accounts (IRAs).

 - Other types of savings plans.

 For the sake of tax advantages, it is recommended that you contribute the maximum amount allowable by law in your qualified plans before investing in non-qualified plans.